-In order to monitor the performance, we implement our algorithm over four datasets (Hepta, Tetra, TwoDiamonds, Lsun) with true labels which are publicly accessible from fundamental clustering problems suite (FCPS) [42] and one large-scale dataset (LargeScale) randomly generated by ourselves.
+To monitor the performance, we implement our algorithm over four datasets (Hepta, Tetra, TwoDiamonds, Lsun) with true labels which are publicly accessible from fundamental clustering problems suite (FCPS) [41] and one large-scale dataset (LargeScale) randomly generated by ourselves.
 LargeScale dataset consists of four clusters following Gaussian distributions with small variance and distinct centers.
 Table 1 describes the properties of each dataset: